itsjesushx/TownOfSushi/README.md

 ## Neutral Killers
 The Neutral Killers enable multiple new outcomes of the game, listing some examples here:
 - The Impostors could be eliminated and then the crew plays against any Neutral Killer.
-- The Crew could be eliminated, then a Neutral Killer fight against the Impostors (The Crew can still make a task win in this scenario)
+- The Crew could be eliminated, then any alive Neutral Killer fight against the Impostors (or against another Neutral Killer, or a Crewmate Power role) (The Crew can still make a task win in this scenario)

 The priority of each Neutral Killer win condition is the following:
 1. Crewmate Mini lose by vote